-The decline in the popularity of Western films in the decades after Pioneertown was built hit the area hard.
-Plans to develop a golf course and additional motels were shelved, as film crews left town and haven’t returned.
+The decline in popularity of western films in the decades after Pioneertown was built hit the area hard.
+Plans to develop a golf course and additional motels were shelved as film crews left town, never to return.

 Nonetheless, today, Pioneertown has found a new lease of life with the millennial generation.

 The locals fall into two groups: there are old-timers, who’ve been here since long before the recent boom.
 Then there’s the younger set, who have spotted a chance to escape the rat race of city living, and the obvious business opportunities that are available.

 In 2006, Sir Paul McCartney even performed here for an audience of 300 people, which certainly put Pioneertown back on the map, but there had been growing interest in the area even before this.
 Articles about Pioneertown have been circulating for years.
 More and more people are now moving in permanently, and today, there are weekly Old West performances on site.